 If museums aren’t your thing, I’ve listed some alternative things to do further down the article.
 If you’re sticking with me, the first museum of the day is the National History Museum.

 One thing I continue to love about the National History Museum is how immersive and theatrical it is.
-I feel like it’s the closest I’ll ever get to time travel, as I wander the galleries packed to the brim with natural phenomena.
 Not to mention, it’s one of the most impressive buildings in the entire city.

 Afternoon Tea at Harrods

-Nearby the museums you’ll find several great restaurants, including Honest Burgers and Pierino.
-Or, if a Traditional Afternoon Tea is on your London bucket list, which it should be, Harrods is just a 15-minute walk away.
+Nearby the museums you’ll find several great restaurants.
+Or, if a Traditional Afternoon Tea is on your London bucket list (which it should be) Harrods is just a 15-minute walk away.

 I’m sure Harrods needs little introduction.
 It’s the most famous department store in London and despite its luxurious reputation, has a diverse customer base.

 Hyde Park to London is like what Central Park is to New York.
 A sprawling open space of meadows, lakes, flower gardens, and beautiful old trees.
-So if it’s a nice day, this is arguably your most enjoyable option.
+If it’s a nice day, this is arguably a better option.

 Oxford Street & Covent Garden

 You don’t need to be flash for cash either.
-Some of the UK’s most affordable high street brands such as Topshop, River Island, and even Primark have flagship stores here.
+Some of the UK’s most affordable high street brands such as River Island, Zara, and even Primark have flagship stores here.

 West End Show